 SOC Codes & recruitment strategies

-We recommend our clients take a strategic approach to using SOC codes, in the context of their organisation’s broader recruitment aims.
+We recommend sponsors take a strategic approach to using SOC codes, in the context of their organisation’s broader recruitment aims.

-Ideally, the SOC code should be identified at the outset of the recruitment process to ensure the role does in fact meet the Tier 2 visa requirements for skill and salary level and – importantly – since many roles will require a RLMT to be completed in order for the Home Office application to be granted.
+Ideally, the SOC code should be identified at the outset of the recruitment process to ensure the role does in fact meet the skilled worker and ICT requirements for skill and salary level.

 While there will always be potential for change to the codes, the advantages of taking a planned approach to future recruitment should not be overlooked.